course

 NUTRITION

-A key part of your race will be nutrition and to help you with this we have partnered with Hammer Nutrition.
+A key part of your race will be nutrition and to help you with this we have partnered with Pure Sports Nutrition.
 You need to fuel your body so you can keep going.
-The crew at Hammer have built a page dedicated to fueling for ultra running.
-They have broken it down into 5 categories to make it as simple as possible and less daunting.
-These guys know their stuff, have been involved in endurance events for years now and have great products.
+These guys know their stuff, have been involved in endurance events in NZ for years now and are now here in Aus.
+Made with premium ingredients and scientifically formulated to give you everything you need and nothing you don't.
+Pure products are stomach friendly that are easy to digest.

 WATER STATIONS